Liamhetherington/Tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It is AJAX-based and utilizes jQuery, HTML5 as well as CSS3.

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.